wuyuntao/kopi/docs/kopi.md

 ## Limitations

-Since module manager is optimized for single-file javascript, there are two limitations of module id format.
+Since module manager is optimized for single-file javascript, there are several limitations of module id format.

 1. Anomynous module is not supported.
 2. Relative ids are not supported either in `define()` or `require()`.